-Recognise that death is often not sudden, for some there are signs of the journey begining months before it happens.
+Recognise that death is often not sudden.
+For some there are signs of the journey beginning months before it happens.
 Prepare emotionally and practically both for you and for your loved one.

-Support that helps me: As I’m currently making arrangements it is practical support.
+When making arrangements, what helped me is practical support.
 Also stories about your loved one.
-Since informing my friends and relatives the stories about my mum have given me comfort.
+Informing my friends and relatives the stories about my mum gave me comfort.

 Remembering those we have lost: Talk about them to friends and family, say a prayer, light a candle.
 I’ve just written a eulogy for my mum’s service this week.
 It was cathartic.
 Write down stories about your loved one, how you feel, what other people said.
 I’ve had to pick music and find photos for the service.
 This all helped express my memories of my mother.
 Build a book of memories.